melonproject-archive/documentation/chapters/exchanges.md

 Please see parameter descriptions above.

 This public function requires that the `msg.sender` is the fund manager and that the fund is not shut down.
 The function creates a make order on the Ethfinex exchange contract.
-It ensures that the maker asset token is not currently listed in any other open make order the water<b>melon</b> fund may have on any exchange.
+It ensures that the maker asset token is not currently listed in any other open make order the Melon fund may have on any exchange.
 The function signs the order and ensures the signature is valid.
-The taker asset token is preliminarily added to the water<b>melon</b> fund's owned assets and an open make order is added to the water<b>melon</b> fund's internal order tracking.
+The taker asset token is preliminarily added to the Melon fund's owned assets and an open make order is added to the Melon fund's internal order tracking.
 Finally, the order is added to the Ethfinex exchange contract.
 &nbsp;

 `function cancelOrder(